giakhang3005/KhangTNG.MeetingMyLecturerFE/README.md

 <li>Back End using Spring Boot</li>
 </ul>

 If you want to create a booking web app base on this code, to make this project work, you need to deploy the API (Backend Responsitory) & Database to a host server and connect the API with this Front End code.

-<b>In the [Demo](https://meetinglecturers.giakhang3005.com) there will be test data for you to test, test accounts down below.</b>
+[Backend Repo](https://github.com/CongLam1806/Meet)

 <h3>Main Functions:</h3>
 <ul>